Skip to main content

 Graphic showing carbon emission comparisons on 4 routes.
 London to Glasgow 7 times greener by train compared to plane, London to Edinburgh 17 times greener by train compared to plane, London to Newcastle 12 times greener to travel by train compared to plane, London to Manchester 9 times greener to travel by train compared to plane

-Green Travel Pledge carbon emission data currently unavailable for Exeter to Edinburgh and Manchester to Aberdeen routes.
+Comparative plane and train carbon emissions data is currently unavailable for Edinburgh - Exeter and Aberdeen - Manchester routes.

 Overall city-to-city domestic travel time is quicker by rail